the-vampiire/medium-clone/README.md

 # Usage

 - all request and response payloads enforce `application/json` encoding
+  - any request with a body that does not have the `Content-Type` header as `application/json` will be rejected
 - all errors will be sent with the noted status code and an `{ error }` JSON response describing the request error (unless otherwise specified)
+  - some error responses will include additional fields in the JSON body

 ## Authentication